22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 Are Vegas resort fees ethical?
 In my opinion, no.

 Say you book a room for $49 a night for three nights.
 In that case, you would expect a bill of $147 plus 13.38% hotel tax bringing the total to $167.
-With a $25-a-day resort fee plus tax on that as well, your total bill just became $252!
+With a $25-a-day resort fee plus tax on that, your total bill just became $252!

-I’d prefer to have a straightforward bill rather than deal with all the smoke and mirrors.
-On top of that, many Las Vegas hotels only show the resort fee charge in fine print at the last minute during booking, making this a hidden fee for many.
+I’d prefer a straightforward bill rather than deal with all the smoke and mirrors.
+On top of that, many hotels in Las Vegas only show the resort fee charge in fine print at the last minute during booking, making this a hidden fee for many.

 So, while resort fees are legal in Sin City, they are a sore spot for many visitors and tourists.

-Are Las Vegas Hotel Resort Fees Worth It?
+Are Paying Las Vegas Hotel Resort Fees Worth It?

-If you’re going to be staying at a hotel with nice amenities that you plan to use on a daily basis, then the extra resort fees may be worth it to you.
-For instance, if you plan to stay at The Mirage and spend a good part of your days lounging by the magnificent pool, then the resort fees may seem very reasonable.
+If you’re going to be staying at a hotel with nice amenities that you plan to use on a daily basis, then the extra resort fee may be worth it to you.
+For example, if you plan to stay at MGM Grand and spend most of your day lounging by the magnificent pool, then the resort fees may seem very reasonable.

-If you’re like me and you plan to spend the majority of your days and nights out exploring and experiencing everything Las Vegas has to offer, then it’s probably better to stay at a hotel without an extra fee.
+If you’re like me and you plan to spend the majority of your time out exploring and experiencing everything Las Vegas has to offer, then it’s probably better to stay at a hotel without an extra fee.

 Why spend money on things you’re not really using?
 In this case, take the money you saved on resort fees and spend it having fun on all the cool activities and shows instead.